eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 ***
 # OpenShift Do (odo) with Codewind

-For general information about the OpenShift Do (odo) extension on Codewind, see the [README](https://github.com/eclipse/codewind-odo-extension) file in the `codewind-odo-extension` repository.
+For more information about the OpenShift Do (odo) extension in Codewind, see the [README](https://github.com/eclipse/codewind-odo-extension) file in the `codewind-odo-extension` repository.

 <!--
 Action/Topic: OpenShift Do (odo) with Codewind
 Issue type: bug/info
 Issue link: https://github.com/eclipse/codewind/issues/1514
 -->
-## Fail to build odo project due to existing image stream
+## Building an odo project fails because of an existing image stream
-If you build odo project with the following type of error messages in the build log, this issue is due to the image stream you create already exists in your cluster.
+If you try to create an image stream that already exists in your cluster and then build an odo project, you might receive error messages in the build log:
 ```
 Failed to create component with name cw-perlodoodo.
 Please use odo config view to view settings used to create component.
 Error: imagestreams.image.openshift.io "cw-perlodoodo-app" already exists unable to create ImageStream for cw-perlodoodo-app
 ```

-**Workaround**
+**Workaround:**
 1. Run `kubectl get is` to get the existing image stream.
 2. Run `kubectl delete is <existing image stream name>` to manually delete the existing image stream.